kamilkisiela/apollo-angular/website/docs/development-and-testing/using-typescript.md

 ---
-title: Using Apollo with TypeScript
+title: TypeScript
-sidebar_title: Using TypeScript
+sidebar_title: Using TypeScript with GraphQL and Angular and making everything type safe
 ---

 As your application grows, you may find it helpful to include a type system to